djmaze/stargazr/README.md

 ## Configuration

+Copy _.env.development.sample_ to _.env.development_.
+Adjust it to your needs.

 In order to get by the anonymous Github API usage limit (recommended):

 * Get a personal access token for the app from [the application settings at Github](https://github.com/settings/applications).